tipsyfermion/BCS_Connectome_Project_2020/olfactory_system/abhinaya/README.md

 ## Workflow with the DriverLiveScript

-*Flow 1*
-**Generate the PN, KC and MBON responses for both the individuals for 100 odors and run the whole simulation 100 times.**
+* **Generate the PN, KC and MBON responses for both the individuals for 100 odors and run the whole simulation 100 times.**

 1. function [PN_KC_matrix] = pn_kc_matrix(no_of_PN,no_of_KC,seed)
 2. function [KC_MBON_matrix] = kc_mbon_matrix(no_of_KC)